Skip to contents

 We will walk through the specific use case of query, downloading, preparing, and QA/QCing data from the San Juan and Animas Rivers near Farmington, New Mexico with a focus on total dissolved solids and conductivity.

-This vignette is designed to be concise and provide an example of how you might use TADA functions for basic data discovery and preperation.
+This vignette is designed to be concise and provide an example of how you might use TADA functions for basic data discovery and preparation.
 It leverages functions from TADA Modules 1 and 2.
 For more details on each function, see the TADA Function Reference or the more comprehensive module vignettes:

 Load Required Packages